-Table 9.3 summarizes the available configuration options.
+Table 9.2a summarizes the available configuration options.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box Show advanced fields by default in System \rightarrow Advanced.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in $System \rightarrow Advanced$.

-Those who are new to LDAP terminology should skim through the OpenLDAP Software 2.4 Administrator's Guide.
+If you are new to LDAP terminology, skim through the OpenLDAP Software 2.4 Administrator's Guide.

-Table 9.3: LDAP Configuration Options
+Table 9.2a: LDAP Configuration Options